Our Tradition

 Living in Service to Others

 Carmelite friars are pastors, teachers, and spiritual directors.
-But, we’re also lawyers, firefighters, and prison chaplains.
-There is no one career that defines a Carmelite.
+But, we’re also lawyers, hospital chaplains, musicians and artists.
+There is no one ministry that defines a Carmelite.
 We pray for the freedom to respond to needs wherever we find them.

 *The Carmelite Way, John Welch, O.Carm.